venoajie/my-ai-assistant/PROJECT_BLUEPRINT.md

 #### 2.2.1.
 Adversarial Validation
 To enhance the safety of the "thinking" phase, the system employs an Adversarial Validation Chain.
 After an initial execution plan is generated, it is passed to a specialized, skeptical "critic" persona.
 This critic's sole purpose is to identify potential flaws, unstated assumptions, and risks in the plan.
 This principle acts as an automated "red team" review for the AI's own logic.

+#### 2.2.2.
+Data Contract Validation
+In addition to adversarial validation, all core data contracts, such as the `ExecutionPlan`, are enforced at runtime using Pydantic models.
+This provides an immediate, deterministic validation layer that rejects malformed plans *before* they are even passed to the critic, increasing system robustness and preventing entire classes of errors.

 ### 2.3.
 Explicit Governance
 The behavior and structure of the persona ecosystem are governed by a set of explicit, machine-readable rules.